Candidate Incentive Distributions: How voting methods shape electoral incentives: Introduction

+The potential for depolarization, reduced negative campaigning, reduced partisanship, and reduced ethnic tensions has been a popular argument for using Instant Runoff Voting (IRV, also known as single-winner ranked-choice voting, Hare, or the alternative vote) \citep{FairVote,reilly2004}.
+However, while IRV incentivizes candidates to care about the opinions of a greater share of the electorate than Plurality (first-past-the-post) does, it still incentivizes them to care about some voters more than others.
 Consider a simple example with three candidates.
-Voter 1 has the preferences A>B>C and might be persuaded that B is better than A. Voter 2 has the preferences C>A>B and strongly prefers C to either A or B; he might be persuaded to prefer B to A, but he won\textquoteright t be persuaded to prefer either of them to C. Suppose candidate B is debating which of these voters to reach out to. \begin{itemize} \item Under Plurality (first-past-the-post) there is no benefit to reaching out to Voter 2, who isn\textquoteright t going to be swayed from voting for C. \item Under IRV there is a benefit to reaching out to Voter 2: if C is eliminated first, having Voter 2 vote C>B>A instead of C>A>B will yield an additional vote for B in the final round.
+Voter 1 has the preferences A>B>C and might be persuaded that B is better than A. Voter 2 has the preferences C>A>B and strongly prefers C to either A or B; this voter might be persuaded to prefer B to A, but won\textquoteright t be persuaded to prefer either of them to C. Suppose candidate B is debating which of these voters to reach out to. \begin{itemize} \item Under Plurality there is no benefit to reaching out to Voter 2, who isn\textquoteright t going to be swayed from voting for C. \item Under IRV there is a benefit to reaching out to Voter 2: if C is eliminated first, having Voter 2 vote C>B>A instead of C>A>B will yield an additional vote for B in the final round.
 However, reaching out to Voter 1 is more valuable; doing so can yield B an additional vote in the first round as well as in a final round against A. \item Under a Condorcet method such as Minimax, getting Voter 2 to vote C>B>A is exactly as valuable as getting Voter 1 to vote B>A>C. Either change yields an additional vote in the pairwise contest between B and A and is irrelevant in other pairwise contests. \end{itemize} This example shows both the advantage of IRV over Plurality and the potential for other voting methods to provide more equitable incentives than IRV.
-However, such a comparison isn\textquoteright t quantitative; it does not, for instance, tell us whether the difference between IRV and Plurality is greater than the difference between Minimax and IRV.
-Nor are such examples especially useful for evaluating cardinal voting methods; one can easily concoct a scenario in which (for example) Approval Voting yields either more or less balanced incentives than IRV or a Condorcet method.
+Broadly speaking, we expect that when candidates are incentivized to appeal to a greater fraction of voters, the more likely it is that candidates will benefit from attracting support outside their most natural constituency, and so the stronger the centripetal effects of a voting method will be.
+The less favorably predisposed a bloc of voters is towards a candidate, the more likely it is that an incentive to appeal to those voters will serve a centripetal role.
+The goal of this paper is to provide a quantitative description of the electoral incentives that different voting methods present to candidates seeking to maximize their chances of winning.